 The purpose of this Interim Measures Work Plan (IMWP) is to outline the approach for the remediation of polychlorinated biphenyl (PCB) impacted sediment and isolated soil within Reaches 1 through 3 of Elliott Ditch, which includes from Outfall 001 to just upstream of the 9th Street crossing based on geomorphologic mapping.
 Soil remediation of the levee situated on the southeast side of Elliott Ditch in Reach 1 was performed under the Levee Soil IMWP in spring and summer of 2020.
 PCB impacts to soil and sediment of Elliott Ditch are believed to be associated with historic discharges from Facility Outfall 001.
 A risk-based remedial approach, as identified in 40 CFR 761.61(c), is proposed for the sediment and soil targeted for removal as part of this Interim Measures (IM) Project.
-This IMWP is being submitted to the Indiana Department of Environmental Management (IDEM) and the U.S. Environmental Protection Agency (USEPA), Region 5 to satisfy the notification requirements in 40 CFR 761.61(c).
-The remedial strategy is to remove the PCB impacted sediment and soil to meet the project-specific, risk-based remedial objective (RBRO).
+This IMWP is being submitted to the Indiana Department of Environmental Management (IDEM) and the U.S. Environmental Protection Agency (USEPA), Region 5 to satisfy the notification requirements in 40 CFR 761.61(c) and formally request approval of the risk-based remediation project.
+The remedial strategy is to remove the PCB impacted sediment and soil to meet the project-specific, risk-based remedial objective (RBRO) of 1.0 milligrams per kilogram (mg/Kg) total PCBs.
 The removed materials will be managed off-site at an appropriately permitted facility.